Here’s how to permanently fix Taskhost.exe high CPU usage

 - Click Task Manager.

-- Then look for the process(es) that repeatedly shows high usage (ignore the system idle process).
+- Then look for the process(es) repeatedly showing high usage (ignore the system idle process).

 - Right-click on each of these processes as necessary and choose End task.

-In most cases, the challenge arises due to some .DLL files getting corrupted making it impossible for Taskhost.exe to open them on demand.
+In most cases, the challenge arises due to some .DLL files getting corrupted, making it impossible for Taskhostw.exe to open them on demand.

-It displays details about the utilization of hardware (CPU, disk, memory, and network) and software, as well as hardware usage in real-time.
+It displays details about the utilization of hardware (CPU, disk, memory, and network) and software and hardware usage in real time.

 You can use it to identify the programs/processes slowing down your PC and stop them.